 Black Wings: African American Pioneer Aviators

-This lesson is a modified version of one that appears in African American Pioneers in Aviation, a teachers guide produced by the education department at the Smithsonian's National Air and Space Museum (http://www.nasm.si.edu/education/teaching_resources.cfm#aviation ).
+This lesson is a modified version of a lesson that appears in African American Pioneers in Aviation, a teachers guide produced by the education department at the Smithsonian's National Air and Space Museum.

-U.S. History: K-4 (from the National Center for History in the Schools)
+U.S. History (from the National Center for History in the Schools)

-Language Arts: K-12 (from the National Council of Teachers of English and the International Reading Association)
+Language Arts (from the International Reading Association and the National Council of Teachers of English Standards for the English Language Arts)

 Students will explore information based on primary and secondary source materials, including first-person accounts, newspaper articles, and archival photographs, in order to: